ivansarno/FiatShamirProtocol/README.md

 Random Number Generator included in C++ version is only for testing, user can replace it subclassing ZKFS::Aux::Generator

-The C# version using .NET service for cryptografy, user can customize these services
+The C# version using .NET RandomNumberGenerator abstract class.

 Usage: